YaoLi074/TEW-RF/README.md

 2. Open MATLAB and navigate to the repository folder

 Usage
-1. Load the dataset (REQUIRED_DATA.mat) into MATLAB
+1. Load the dataset (REQUIRED_DATA.mat) into MATLAB (onshore_height.mat is additional data if tsunami wave height is interested)
 2. Open the ‘short_code.m’ file in MATLAB
 3. Set the option for response variable (1 for tsunami height and 2 for tsunami loss), number of offshore sensors (1 for 99 sensors and 2 for 6 sensors), and waiting time
 4. The input features are maximum wave amplitude from each offshore sensors and earthquake information, including magnitude, longitude, and latitude.
 The main response variable is tsunami loss.